JasonW77/CSCI_1110_OOP_Coursework/Final Project/README.md

 after all boats have been sunk, or all bombs have been dropped and there are boats left the game is over.[Game Over Example](https://github.com/JasonW77/CSCI_1110_OOP_Coursework/blob/master/Final%20Project/Game%20end.png) there will be a print out of the score in the console and the game will restart.
-[print out example](https://github.com/JasonW77/CSCI_1110_OOP_Coursework/blob/master/Final%20Project/Score%20sheet.png), this time the second player will be placing the boats and the first player will be dropping bombs.
+[Score Sheet](https://github.com/JasonW77/CSCI_1110_OOP_Coursework/blob/master/Final%20Project/Score%20sheet.png), this time the second player will be placing the boats and the first player will be dropping bombs.